SaraPetre/u08_caprover_gitlab/README.md

 # Ansible

 - Go back into your elastx account to verify that your setup is completed.
 Do that by checking under 'Compute Overview'.
 All your setups should now be seen.
-- Under instances copy your ipadresses from your server and worker, see picture below, and replace the ipadresses in the inventory.yml-file  **inventory.yml**,  see picture down below.
+- Under instances copy your ipadresses from your server and worker, see picture below, and replace the IP-adresses in the inventory.yml-file  **inventory.yml**.
+Save your changes.
+See picture down below.

 ![steg1](https://gitlab.com/SaraPetre/u08_caprover_gitlab/-/raw/master/images/instances.PNG)